How To Tell When Your WhatsApp Is Hacked And How To Fix It UPDATED 2023

 Report the Issue

 One of the most important things you need to do when you realize your Whatsapp account has been hacked is to report the issue to the WhatsApp support team for assistance.
-You can send them an email at [email protected]

 The support team might deactivate your WhatsApp account and request you to reactivate it within 30 days, that’s if you don’t want it to be deleted completely.